loickballoy/JaVault/README.md

 ## Launching

-To run the project, once you have cloned the projext, go to ping_jar2 and run the command:
+To run the project, once you have cloned or downloaded the source code for the project, go to ping_jar2 and run the command:

 ```
 java --module-path .\openjfx-20.0.1_windows-x64_bin-sdk\javafx-sdk-20.0.1\lib --add-modules javafx.controls,javafx.fxml -jar ping.jar